Appendix

 Homelessness

 Some households in every jurisdiction do not have homes; the current housing market is not serving them.
 Also, the U.S. Census traditionally underreports people experiencing homelessness, due to the barriers in reaching this population.
-Accordingly, the study relied on estimates from the Homeless Management Information System to estimate the population without housing.
+Accordingly, the analysis relied on estimates from the Homeless Management Information System to estimate the population without housing.
 And then, through interviews with the Corporation for Supportive Housing and Our Path Home providers, estimated that 30% of the homeless population was not counted in our Census estimates.

 Data source: Homeless Management Information System and Key Informant Interviews